Editorial Standards

 On Schedule A, you compute the dividends‑paid deduction.
 Include ordinary and capital gain dividends actually paid during the year, plus specific amounts treated as paid on December 31 if declared in October through December and paid in January.
 The instructions cross‑reference sections 561, 852, and 855 because timing and designation drive what qualifies.

-You can also make a spillover election, which lets qualifying dividends declared by the later of the 15th day of the 9th month after year end or your extended return due date, and paid within the next 12 months, count as paid in the prior year for the fund’s deduction.
+You can also make a spillover election, which lets qualifying dividends declared by the later of the 15th day of the 9th month after year end or your extended return due date, and paid within the next 12 months, count as paid in the prior year for the fund’s deduction, provided the dividend is actually distributed no later than the date the return is filed for that prior tax year.
 Shareholders generally pick up those amounts in the year received.
 Keep a clear paper trail for the election in the filed return.

 Ordinary, Capital Gain, and Tax‑Exempt Buckets